 So read on to learn:

 On August 31, Google announced that as of June 30, 2022, responsive search ads (RSAs) “will be the only Search ad type that can be created or edited in standard Search campaigns.”
+(This is now also true for Microsoft ads).

 What this means